carlosazsilva/PolynomialApp/README.md

 ## Goal

-The purpose of this project is the development of an application to work with polynomial expressions based on lists of terms to represent them.
+The purpose of this project is the development of a console application to work with polynomial expressions based on lists of terms to represent them.
 It also has to possibilitate operations with `n` terms with coefficients and degrees of type integer.

 &nbsp;